 Next on our list of dog friendly hikes is the Turkey Trot Trail in Mount Falcon Park.
 Just 35 minutes away from Denver, near Morrison, Colorado, the Turkey Trot Trail is a loop trail that takes hikers through forests, unshaded stretches, and scenic views.
 This 4.8-km dog friendly hike has a mix of gradual and steeper slopes.

 The Turkey Trot Trail is a popular destination for hikers, runners, and horseback riders.
-Similar to other trails, the Turkey Trot Trail gets muddy during the winter.
-It is generally recommended to wear spikes when hiking this dog friendly trail during the winter months.
+Similar to other trails, the Turkey Trot Trail can get muddy and icy; it is generally recommended to wear micro spikes when hiking this dog friendly trail during the winter months.

 - Distance from Denver: ~45 minutes away